-Canadian brothers Chip & Pepper are aiming for the stars.
+Canadian brothers, Chip and Pepper Foster are aiming for the stars.

-Born in Winnipeg, and raised in Burlington, Ontario, Chip and Pepper had distinct dreams.
-“I wanted to be an underwater welder,” says Pepper, “Coz I loved going underwater, and I read all these articles about it!”
-Nothing similar to Chip’s early entrepreneurial skills of selling spray painted Adidas shorts.
-Of all these, an earlier part of their fashion career was also labeled ‘Bulldog.’
+Born in Winnipeg and raised in Burlington, Chip and Pepper had distinct dreams.
+“I wanted to be an underwater welder,” says Pepper, “Coz I loved going underwater and I read all these articles about it!”
+Pepper’s dream was not at all similar to Chip’s who spent time honing his entrepreneurial skills by selling spray-painted Adidas shorts.
+An earlier part of their fashion career included a label called Bulldog.

-The Canadians had dreamed about moving to California since childhood, fleeing the subzero Canuck freeze, and eventually headed down on the waves of a multimillion dollar deal for a TV show.
-The blonde twins were soon idealistic surfer kids and they also licensed out their name in a US-based deal, but that ran them in to some trouble.
+The Canadian twins who had dreamed about moving to California since childhood, fled the subzero Canuck freeze, and eventually rode the waves of a multimillion-dollar deal for a TV show.
+The blonde twins were soon idealistic surfer kids; they licensed out their name in a US-based deal, but ran into some trouble.
 “The licensing deal with an American company was so I could still design and pursue my passion, designdirect them there, and that never happened that way.
-We lost everything, and we had to re-build and start over.
+We lost everything, and we had to rebuild and start over.
 We suffered pretty hard,” says Chip.

-This harsh hit forced the two to re-group by solidly joining in a 50/50 partnership, and they began by carving one area: denim.
+This harsh hit forced the two to regroup by creating a 50/50 partnership; they began by carving one area: denim.
 Chip was at the creative helm with tons of previous experience from working in vintage specialty stores.
-Pepper and Chip then opened-what is now the famous Golf Punk, a vintage specialty store on Melrose Place in Los Angeles.
+Chip and Pepper then opened what is now the famous Golf Punk, a vintage specialty store located on Melrose Place in Los Angeles.

-Their father who was in the pickle business influenced them not only in a keen taste in cornichons and develop a green palate in design, but how to be valorous in a cut-throat business world.
+Their father who was in the pickle business influenced them not only to appreciate the taste of a good Cornichon, but to develop a green palate in design, and to be courageous in a cut-throat business world.

 WHAT SETS THEM APART

-Acclaimed sales are due to their rigid quality requirements.
-So is the recognition.
+High sales are due to their rigid quality requirements and recognition.
 Sporstwear International named them Best Men’s Denim in the 2005 SIFA awards.
-And Chip and Pepper count amongst their faithful fans, celebs like Sarah Jessica Parker, The O.C. girls, and Beyonce.
+Chip and Pepper count amongst their faithful fans, celebs like Sarah Jessica Parker, The O.C. girls, and Beyonce.

-Their denim is hand-crafted and individually detailed.
-What this also means is that the denim is manufactured from mills in the US that were originally used by Levi’s in the 1900s.
-This is one of the main reasons which give them that authentic vintage feel.
-But these young at heart brothers continue to impress.
+Their denim is handcrafted and individually detailed.
+The denim is manufactured at mills located in the US that were originally used by Levi’s in the 1900s.
+This is what gives Chip & Pepper denim that authentic vintage feel.
+These young at heart brothers continue to impress.

-What they noticed about vintage style clothing was that the cuts aren’t as good as nowadays.
-So Chip and Pepper make the cuts, and all other details are applied by hand.
-For instance, if you look closely at the print in the pockets, you’ll notice it’s a picture of a deer looking up at the New York city skyline That makes every pair one-of-a-kind.
+Chip and Pepper note that vintage style clothing cuts weren’t as good as they are nowadays.
+So Chip and Pepper make the cuts and all other details are applied by hand.
+For example, if you look closely at the print in the pockets, you’ll notice there’s a picture of a deer looking up at the New York City skyline, making every pair one-of-a-kind.

-Chip is the guy his brother dubs a denim “chemist” for his commitment to find new cutting edge washes and represents another core advantage the Fosters have over others in the denim game.
+Chip is the guy his brother dubs a denim “chemist” due to his commitment to finding new cutting edge washes; this is another distinction the Fosters have over others in the denim game.

 CANUCK CAN DO

-Even with a galaxy of celeb clients (who pay for their jeans and don’t get them for free, mind you), they always remember where they came from.
+Even with a roster of celeb clients (who pay for their jeans— they don’t get them for free), they always remember where they came from.
 “It’s very strong to see Hilary Duff or Dakota Fanning or any of these famous people wearing your stuff.
 In our eyes, the only stars are in the sky, and that’s the way we think,” says Pepper, “We’re Canadian kids, and that works to our advantage, it helps with the way we are—friendly, and it helps in business.”